jschwinger233/ranranru/README.md

-# gotrace
+# gbt
-A non-ambitious BCC tool focusing on Golang tracing.
+A BCC tool for Golang dynamic tracing.

 Under construction...